hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1400
 We put Calcifer to sleep, goodnight Cal!

-Then, we make *savory pancakes* (recipe, p.147), same recipe as regular pancakes, except that I use water instead of soy buttermilk.
+Then, we make *savory pancakes* (see recipes), same recipe as regular pancakes, except that I use water instead of soy buttermilk.
 I like to use pancakes as quick-bread whilst sailing.
-The pancakes act as a sidedish to *soybean hummus* (recipe, p.133), carrots and daikon.
+The pancakes act as a sidedish to *soybean hummus* (see recipes), carrots and daikon.
 The daikon had some nasty bits but I cut them off, and the rest was eatable, mild, but good enough by our standards.
 We had a glass of wine afterwards, as two albatrosses circled our boat, landing closer and closer everytime.

 They kept their distance at first, but now they come right near, checking us out, and allowing us to see their striking features more clearly.
 We named the more daring of the two "Bowie", because of the dark colouring around its eyes, which is very glamorous indeed.
 Everytime we look outside we see Bowie there, paddling next to the boat, having no trouble keeping up.
 Love ya Bowie, you're keeping us well entertained.